Abdullatif2/TwinShield/README.md

 1. The DT evaluates all seven actions.
 2. Actions satisfying all safety constraints are marked as approved.
 3. The planner receives up to the top four DT-approved actions ranked by objective value.
-4. If no safe action exists, the planner receives the top four ranked actions as a graceful fallback.
+4. If no safe action exists, the planner receives the top four-ranked actions as a graceful fallback.
 5. The selected action must belong to the provided candidate list.

 ### Ungated LLM mode

 1. The DT still ranks actions for context.
 2. The candidate list is not filtered to safe-only actions.
-3. The LLM receives the top four ranked actions without conservative safety filtering.
+3. The LLM receives the top four-ranked actions without conservative safety filtering.

 ### Heuristic modes